 All of Glenwood Music’s pianos are pre-owned and Colorado-acclimated.
 This is crucial for reliability and playability in our unique dry climate.
 They have been meticulously maintained by one of the Western Slope’s premier technicians, and are kept in our climate-controlled showroom.

 Come see and play these beautiful instruments for yourself, and feel free call us with any questions you might have.
-(Note our Summer Sale pricing with huge discounts!)

 Size: 6’ 6”

 This beautiful grand piano from Yamaha is a satisfying instrument to play, and would be a definite focal point in any room with it’s stately ebony polished finish.
 The C5 is considered one of the finest grand pianos in its class.
 This one has been well cared for since 1987 and features a responsive, balanced keyboard that delivers rich bass notes and defined highs.
 It is said that Yamaha pianos are not merely constructed, but brought to life.
 The precision and craftsmanship are evident in every square inch of this 6’ 6” masterpiece.
 The matching white and black bench is included.
 This remarkable piano is less than half the cost of buying a new C5.

 Price: Listed for $12,500; reduced to $4,650; NOW ONLY $3,720!!!